alixaxel/chrome-aws-lambda/_/ansible/README.md

 Once the compilation finishes, the binary will be compressed with Brotli and downloaded.

+The whole process usually takes slightly less than 1 hour to complete.

 ## Chromium Revision to Git Commit

 - crrev.com/{REVISION}

-Make sure to update the `chromium_commit` variable accordingly.
+Make sure to update the `Checking Out Chromium Commit` task accordingly.

 ## Usage